Beginners guide to: top deep sky targets

 NGC 1977 [The Running Man Nebula]

-Is the northernmost part of Orion’s Belt, just left of Orion Nebula is this reflection nebula that resembles a ghost man running through space.
-It gets its blue hue from the interstellar dust that is reflecting the light from hot young stars in the open cluster NGC 1981.
+Just left of the Orion Nebula is this reflection nebula resembling a ghostly man running through space.
+Its blue hue comes from interstellar dust reflecting light from hot young stars in the open cluster NGC 1981.

 Observed: Winter & Spring